 The Ivy Wall

 RF planted ivy on the north and south borders.
 This has provided a green background for other climbers and perennials.
 We trim it to shape, only enough to keep it close to the walls.
 New tendrils are woven back into the older stems, to bulk up its mass & make it more hedgelike.
-Next-door neighbours keep it trim on their side, & we stash fallen leaves in its base.
+Next-door neighbours keep it trim on their side, & we stash fallen leaves under it.
 Birds and frogs forage through this leaf litter, finding small creatures to eat.
 (See Bees Favourites, the English Ivy page for more about this wildlife-friendly climber.)

 VIDEO – GARDEN LOOKING GOOD, MANY BIRDS AT BREAKFAST